top of page

 Biological Classification

-Students will understand taxonomy, which is the scientific study of naming, be able to define and classify groups of biological organisms based on shared characteristics using the seven-level system, and be familiar with binomial nomenclature.
+Students will understand taxonomy, which is the scientific study of naming, be able to define and classify groups of biological organisms based on shared characteristics and be familiar with binomial nomenclature.
+The scientific difficulties with the idea of evolution as a creation myth are discussed.

 Biological Processes

-Students will be able to understand and explain the basic components and processes of
+Students will learn the basic properties of DNA, prokaryotic and eukaryotic cells, and be able to understand and explain the basic components and processes of

-a cell, including metabolism, homeostasis, reproduction, development, and genetics.
+a cell, including metabolism, homeostasis, reproduction, cellular respiration, development, and genetics.

 Biological Relationships